-9. The newest online accounting software features perform faster when running Microsoft Windows XP or later version of Microsoft Windows, such as Windows 10.
+9. The newest online accounting software features perform faster when running Microsoft Windows XP or later version of Microsoft Windows, such as Windows 7 and Windows 10.

 10. Online data entry programs are initiated directly from the application menu or from another data entry program that supports dynamic linking (function key F7).
 The data entry procedure processes one transaction at a time based on the value of the Trans-Code prompt.